DATA-606-2023-FALL-MONDAY/Khambalkar_Jahanvi/docs/report.md

 </p>
 <br>
 - To segment the each cluster further, minimum and maximum threshold for recency, frequency, and monetary based on the data distribution is calculated.
+- And then segmented each cluster based on the feature variation within the cluster.

 </details>